SLA Icon

 Freedom to Read Week

 Freedom to Read Week is an annual event that encourages Canadians to think about and reaffirm their commitment to intellectual freedom, which is guaranteed to them under the Charter of Rights and Freedoms.
-This year, Freedom to Read Week runs from February 18-24, 2024.
+As of 2024, Freedom to Read Week entered a new phase led by Library and Archives Canada, the Canadian Urban Libraries Council, and the Ontario Library Association in partnership with the Book and Periodical Council.
+This year, Freedom to Read Week runs from February 23-March 1, 2025.

-This year marks Freedom to Read Week’s 40th anniversary, representing 40 years of dedication to freedom of expression, a fundamental right of all Canadians.
-Freedom to Read Week, which annually raises awareness about censorship and access to books and magazines, has become a nationwide campaign uniting readers, writers, publishers, schools, libraries, bookstores, universities, colleges, and other organizations across Canada.
+Freedom to Read Week has become a nationwide campaign uniting readers, writers, publishers, schools, libraries, bookstores, universities, colleges, and other organizations across Canada.
 Learn more about Freedom to Read Week here!

 Are you or your library organizing a Freedom to Read Week event?
 We encourage you to register your event with Freedom to Read to join communities across Canada celebrating the week!